thespeedforcee/ProjektC/README.md

 ## 📖 Project Description
 An interactive, low-level programming project implemented entirely in C, featuring modular architecture, dynamic memory management, robust error handling, and a graphical user interface (GUI) powered by the **Allegro 5** library.

-This project explicitly complies with the academic requirements for a grade of 5.0.
 The core mechanic (the snake) is built using a singly linked list with dynamic memory allocation (`malloc`/`free`).
 The project includes structured coding practices, effective use of pointers, custom data structures, and binary/text file-based operations for game state and score tracking.

 ## 🏗️ Functional Requirements
 * Provide user interaction via a graphical user interface (Allegro 5 keyboard events).